jadecobra/python_tdd_exercises/source/data_structures/lists.rst

         )

 * the terminal shows an :doc:`/exceptions/AssertionError`
-* `maxDiff <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.maxDiff>`_ is an attribute of the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ :doc:`class </classes>` that sets the maximum amount of characters to show in the comparison between the two objects that is displayed in the terminal.
+* `maxDiff <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.maxDiff>`_ is an attribute of the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ :doc:`class </classes/classes>` that sets the maximum amount of characters to show in the comparison between the two objects displayed in the terminal.
 When it is set to :doc:`None </data_structures/none>` there is no limit to the number of characters

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^